Titanic: Construction, launch and fitting-out

-The sheer size of Titanic and her sister ships posed a major engineering challenge for Harland and Wolff; no shipbuilder had ever before attempted to construct vessels this size.
+The sheer size of the Olympic class vessels posed a major engineering challenge for Harland and Wolff; no shipbuilder had ever before attempted to construct vessels this size.
 The ships were constructed on Queen's Island, now known as the Titanic Quarter, in Belfast Harbour.
 Harland and Wolff had to demolish three existing slipways and build two new ones, the largest ever constructed up to that time, to accommodate both ships.
 Their construction was facilitated by an enormous gantry built by Sir William Arrol & Co., a Scottish firm responsible for the building of the Forth Bridge and London's Tower Bridge.
-The Arrol Gantry stood 228 ft high, was 270 ft wide and 840 ft long, and weighed more than 6,000 tons.
+The Arrol Gantry stood 228 ft high, was 270 ft wide and 840 ft long and weighed more than 6,000 tonnes.
 It accommodated a number of mobile cranes.
-A separate floating crane, capable of lifting 200 tons, was brought in from Germany.
+A separate floating crane, capable of lifting 200 tonnes, was brought in from Germany.